Battle of Kili: Mongol army

 Other officers in the Mongol army included Isakilba, Kijya and Utna.

 Delhi army

 According to the 16th century historian Firishta, the Delhi army included 300,000 horses and 2,700 elephants.
 Historian Kishori Saran Lal finds this figure inflated.
+Mikaberidze states that the army of Alauddin Khalji in the battle was only 30,000 strong.

 The Delhi army was organized into five major divisions: